Winners of the Graduate Awards of Excellence

 Award for the Outstanding Master’s Thesis

-Ashley Ewh (College of Engineering and Computer Science) completed her MS in Materials Science and Engineering in August 2012 and is now working toward her PhD in the same field.
-The title of her thesis is Effects of Allotropic Transformations on Interdiffusion Behavior in Binary Systems.
-Ewh has numerous publications based on her Master’s thesis.
+Zhao Wang (College of Engineering and Computer Science) – Zhao completed his MS in Electrical Engineering and is now working toward his PhD in the same field.
+The title of his thesis is Nonlinear Estimation and Control for Assistive Robots.
+Zhao has several publications based on his Master’s thesis.

 Award for the Outstanding Dissertation

 Haitham Bahaitham (College of Engineering and Computer Science) – Dr. Bahaitham graduated in December 2011 with his PhD in Industrial Engineering.
 His dissertation is entitled A Framework for Quantifying Sustainability of Lean Implementation in Healthcare Organizations.
 He has prepared and submitted articles for presentation in the Industrial and Systems Engineering Research Conference.

 The following students were nominees for the university-level award, as they received the award within each of their colleges.
 The nominations were very competitive and the selection is always very difficult every year.
 The quality of work and achievement of those students nominated were remarkable, and all nominees are to be applauded.